 Christians, who have introduced friends and family members to Alpha attended the course grow in their confidence in sharing their own faith and testimony with friends and family.
 Attendance is free and the public is invited to attend any Alpha session, held weekly.

 If you are interested in knowing more about the Alpha course, visit alpha.org and call the Church Office at (386) 734-4425 to find out when the next course is scheduled.

 At Trinity, we pledge to feed the spiritual soul of any young person who enters our doors, incorporating God’s Word as our highest priority.
 Sunday classes are held for toddlers through senior high students and includes a nursery for infants.
 “Sunday School” takes place from 9:45 to 10:45 a.m. each Sunday morning (see bullets below.)

 We introduce Jesus to children and youth in a fun, structured environment where children are encouraged to grow in Christ.
 Our classes are held in rooms that are clean and orderly, and we use age-appropriate Bible-based curricula filled with activities, lessons, singing, questions and answers and interactive discussions.

 Wednesday Women meet 9 to 11 a.m. every Wednesday, offering opportunities for support and growth through lessons focusing on women’s issues with a Christian perspective.
-Contact Cindy Fox, study leader to learn more.
+There also is a short-term (8-week) Wednesday Evening Bible Study for Women during the 2018 summer session.
+Contact Cindy Fox, study leader to learn more about both study groups.